Arizona GOP votes to restrict transgender sports, surgeries

-PHOENIX (AP) — The Arizona House voted Thursday to ban transgender girls from playing on girls sports teams shortly after passing a bill to ban gender reassignment surgeries for minors.

-The bill already passed in the state Senate and Arizona appears poised to join a growing list of Republican-controlled states looking to restrict transgender rights as they gain more visibility in culture and society.
+PHOENIX (AP) — The Arizona Legislature passed bills Thursday to prohibit gender reassignment surgery for minors and ban transgender athletes from playing on girls sports teams, joining a growing list of Republican-controlled states attempting to restrict transgender rights as they gain more visibility in culture and society.

 Republican Gov. Doug Ducey has not said whether he will sign either bill.
 Two GOP governors this week bucked conservatives in their party and vetoed bills in Indiana and Utah requiring trans girls to play on boys sports teams.